An emergency can happen any time and any place.

 Toronto Community Housing's Tenant Guide includes information on how to get emergency ready, including what to put in an emergency kit.
 This guide has been translated into 18 languages.

 The City of Toronto Office of Emergency Management (OEM) has recently released a "Get Emergency Ready High-rise Living" guide.
 This guide describes how high-rise residents can protect themselves, family, and property in the event of an emergency.
 This guide has been translated into 11 different languages.

 The OEM has also outlined special emergency preparedness considerations for residents with disabilities and/or special needs, including seniors with special needs.
-You can browse these tips sheets on the OEM's website.

 More about how you can Get Prepared